netfoundry/zfw/README.md

 - Added support for dnp3 slave function code filtering.
 If ot filtering is enabled on the interface inbound tcp packets with a source port of 20000, DNP3 datalink start bytes: 0x0564 and a application layer header will be droppoed unless the application layer function code value is in the allowed fcode list and the direction bit is unset.
-If verbose logging is enabled offending packet with cooresponding error will be output.
+If verbose interface logging is enabled packets with matched and unmatched function codes will be logged.

   Enable/Disable at interface level with ```sudo zfw --ot-filtering <iface> [-d]```